 Sem 2 2017,

 Course Coordinator Location: 100.8

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-You should have satisfactorily completed the prerequisite course ARCH 1353 Landscape Architecture Design Research Studio 7 and have achieved a pass level in all preceding studios before you commence this course.
+You should have completed Landscape Architecture Design Research Studio 7 before commencing this course.

 Design Studios operate as laboratories conducive to experimentation, investigation, and the exploration of design as an agent for understanding and responding to issues in the built environment of contemporary society.
 A diverse range of studios offered each semester celebrate and extend the multi-faceted capabilities of the Landscape Architecture Discipline to engage with these issues.
 Each studio is framed through a specific design approach and an inquiry into a specific field of design knowledge.
 The studios simultaneously support the development of an individual position and expertise.

 Studios are led by academic practitioners drawn from a distinguished local and international field operating through a range of teaching and learning modes.
 Contemporary design projects and/or issues will provide the focus for these inquiries in order to develop scenario based design proposals.